-First let's talk prevention.
-Good, deep, non abrasive bedding does the trick usually.
+- First, let’s talk about the prevention of hock sores.
+Good, deep, non-abrasive bedding does the trick – usually.
 What works for one may not work for all.
 If your horse has options about where to sleep, chances are he will sleep where you least expect it.
 A nice fluffy stall?
-No, he would rather sleep in the outdoor run with hard ground.
+No, he would rather sleep in the outdoor run on the hard ground.

 The beginnings of a hock sore – notice the crumpled hairs.

 If your horse develops hock sores, there are some things you can do.

 - The first thing is to think about the bedding your horse rests on.
 Often, you will see the hair on the point of the hock get shorter and roughed up by bedding before you see a sore.
 Heed that warning!

 - Change the bedding if you think you need to, or add more if you can.
 I have seen hock sores start to develop from rice hull bedding, and I’ve also seen hock sores develop from regular shavings.

 - If your horse prefers to sleep outside on seemingly questionable footing, you could add a sleeping patch.
 Some bedding types do better outside than others.
 A good place to start is with cedar bedding or the wood pellets that expand when they get wet.
 They can handle some rain.